 Learn how to get onto your skateboard

-I’m sure we’ve all been there; been the person who picks their board up and puts it down in front of them with two hands, fully bent over whilst trying to get it perfectly lined up straight.
-It’s not a great look and it evidently shows you’re a beginner - which of course is not a bad thing and usually everyone around you will be totally accepting of that.
+I'm sure we've all been there; been the person who picks their board up and puts it down in front of them with two hands, fully bent over, while trying to get it perfectly lined up straight.
+It's not a great look, and it evidently shows you're a beginner - which of course, is not a bad thing and usually, everyone around you will be totally accepting of that.
 However, most of us pick up skateboarding to improve and to be good at it, in which case, learning to run and jump onto your board will prove to be a much-needed skill as you embark on your skateboarding journey.
 Many videos can be found on YouTube with a step-by-step guide to get you on your way.
 Just remember to always put your front foot first!

 Learn how to stop

-Foot-braking is a beginner-friendly way to stop or slow down when you’re on level ground.
-It does end up wearing the sole of your shoe down so it isn’t the most sustainable way but when you’re on the sidewalk and need to stop quickly it can prevent you from crashing into people.
-You do need a lot of control on your board with this one though as you have to slowly start to apply pressure from your back foot onto the ground.
-The majority of your weight should remain on your front foot which should be positioned on or behind the front bolts.
-If you have your foot too close to the nose you could end up going into an involuntary nose manny and no one wants that.
+Foot-braking is a beginner-friendly way to stop or slow down when you're on level ground.
+It does end up wearing the sole of your shoe down, so it isn't the most sustainable way, but when you're on the sidewalk and need to stop quickly, it can prevent you from crashing into people.
+With this one, you need a lot of control on your board, as you have to slowly apply pressure from your back foot onto the ground.
+The majority of your weight should remain on your front foot, which should be positioned on or behind the front bolts.
+If you have your foot too close to the nose, you could end up going into an involuntary nose manny, and no one wants that.

 Learn how to pick up your skateboard